cguth7/cguth7.github.io/_posts/2021-01-09-toy-poker-games.md

 -->

 # Solving Poker - Toy Poker Games
-We will take a look at solving a very simple toy poker game called Kuhn Poker.
+We will take a look at solving a very simple toy poker game called Kuhn Poker using multiple techniques that are increasingly efficient.
+Starting with Section 4, we will go into the Counterfactual Regret Minimization (CFR) algorithm that has been the standard in solving imperfect information games since 2007.

 ## Kuhn Poker

 **Kuhn Poker** is the most basic poker game with interesting strategic implications.
+We mentioned it in the Poker Background section and will summarize the rules here as well.

 The game in its standard form is played with 3 cards {A, K, Q} and 2 players.
 Each player starts with \\\$2 and places an ante (i.e., forced bet before the hand) of \\\$1.
 And therefore has \\\$1 left to bet with.
 Each player is then dealt 1 card and 1 round of betting ensues.